School of Health Professions Policies and Procedures

 In the case of withdrawal before the end of the academic semester or session, a grade of “W” will be recorded for each course not completed.
 In the case of withdrawal at the end of the academic semester or session, the appropriate grade will be recorded for each completed course.

-An application for readmission by a student who has previously withdrawn from a certificate or degree program is subject to certain requirements, procedures, and readmission considerations.
-Although the university is under no obligation to readmit any student who has withdrawn or has been dismissed, a student may seek readmission for further study by petitioning for readmission.
-Whether readmission will be considered at the entry level or an advanced level will be determined on an individual basis.
-Students seeking readmission should contact the Associate Dean for Academic and Student Affairs.
+An application for readmission by a student who has previously withdrawn or has been dismissed from a certificate or degree program is subject to certain requirements, procedures, and readmission considerations.
+Although the university is under no obligation to readmit any student who has withdrawn or been dismissed, a student may seek reentry for further study by petitioning for readmission.
+Students who have been granted a leave of absence are eligible to return to their program as stipulated in their approved leave of absence.
+Students who have withdrawn and have not been granted a leave of absence or those who have been dismissed from a program are eligible for readmission consideration as described below.